ssrathi/go-scrub/README.md

   OUTPUT: {username:administrator Password:******************** Codes:[..... ..... .....]}
 ```

+- NOTE: Please reffer to `scrub_test.go` for all supported scenarios

 ## Contributing

 Contributions are most welcome!
 Please create a new issue and link your PR to it.